15 gifts for the sports fan in your life

 Photos:Great gifts for sports fanatics

-Custom printed shoes ($120-$195) – Bandana Fever sells customized kicks for sports fans who want to walk the extra mile for team spirit.
+Custom printed shoes – Bandana Fever sells customized kicks for sports fans who want to walk the extra mile for team spirit.
 The fashion conscious can find Converse canvas sneakers emblazoned with the Chicago Bears logo or New England Patriots-themed Nike running shoes on the site.
-And don't forget the matching socks.